simple-crypto/verime/README.md

 ```

 ## Verime API and detailed usage
-This section explain with more details the different function that can be used at the different steps of the flow when using the Verime tool.
+This section explains with more details the different function and parameters that can be used at the different steps of the flow when using the Verime tool.

 ### C++ Wrapper
 The simulation wrapper is the only file that need to be written by as user.
-In particular, the user only needs to implement to function `run_simu` with the following declaration
+In particular, the user only needs to implement to function `run_simu()` with the following declaration
 ```c
 void run_simu(SimModel *sm, Prober *p, char *data, size_t data_size);
 ```
 The following parameters are used:
 * `SimModel *sm`: a Verime specific structure holding the circuit model generated by the Verilator backend.
 It is typically used to simulate the stimuli at the top-level of the simulated hardware architecture.
 * `Prober *p`: a Verime specific structure used to easily to save the value of the probed (i.e., annotaded) signals at a given simulation time.
-* `char *data`: an array of bytes, provided by the front end as the input case data.
+* `char *data`: an array of bytes, provided by the front end as the input data of a single case.
 These are the data required to perform a simulation.
 * `size_t data_size`: the amount of input bytes provided.

-The definition of the structures `SimModel` and `Prober` depends on the hardware architecture as well as the annotated signals and are automatically generated by Verime.
-The directive `#include "verime_lib.h"` MUST be used in order to properly include the generated structure in the compilation flow.
+The definitions of the structures `SimModel` and `Prober` depend on the hardware architecture as well as the annotated signals and are automatically generated by Verime.
+The directive `#include "verime_lib.h"` **must** be used in order to properly include the generated library code in the compilation flow.
+Besides, the Verilog top-level generic values can be recovered in the wrapper.
+In particular, Verime will define the macro `GENERIC_${PARAM}` for each generic defined at the Verilog top-level (where `PARAM` is the generic name).
 Putting all together, a typical wrapper template is as follows:
 ```c
 // MUST be included, as is.
 #include "verime_lib.h"